 We aim to link a broad range of subject knowledge and draw on disciplines such as mathematics, science, engineering, computing and art.
 Our curriculum provides opportunities to reflect upon and evaluate past and present design and technology and develop a critical understanding of its impact on daily life and the wider world.
 Design and Technology are studied throughout the school in half-term units, following the National Curriculum and links to topics to ensure a well-structured approach.

-We believe we are preparing children to study Design and Technology to a high standard, including University, as well as giving the children the opportunity to develop a lifelong interest in our ever-changing world of Technology.
+Our Early Years team provide open-ended opportunities to practise key skills which are essential to our Design and Technology curriculum, regardless of their different starting points.
+We believe we are preparing children with the building blocks to study Design and Technology further as well as giving the children the opportunity to develop a lifelong interest in our ever-changing world of Technology.
 Learning Design and Technology well allows children to realise career goals in professions which rely on creativity, perseverance, innovation and a range of technical skills (e.g. entrepreneurs, engineers, architects, chefs etc.) as well as using Design and Technology in a range of other careers.

 We want our children to develop the creative, technical and practical expertise needed to perform everyday tasks confidently and to participate successfully in an increasingly technological world.
 We want them to build and apply a repertoire of knowledge, understanding and skills in order to design and make high-quality prototypes and products for a wide range of users.
 We want our children to critique, evaluate and test their ideas and products and the work of others and we want them to understand and apply the principles of nutrition and learn how to cook.